 RedRover will make payment to the kennel and/or veterinarian once care is complete and RedRover has received a final invoice.
 Kennels and veterinarians must be willing to provide a Form W-9 (for tax purposes) if grants exceed $600 in a calendar year.

 RedRover cannot help if any of the following apply:

 - The boarding has already been completed and you need assistance paying the bill.

 - The client is not currently in a domestic violence shelter or working with a domestic violence advocate toward entering a domestic violence shelter.

 - The domestic violence shelter has received a RedRover Safe Housing grant and is providing co-sheltering.

-Visit RedRover’s Domestic Violence (DV) Resources page for other sources of grant funding for DV shelters and resources for DV victims.
+Visit RedRover’s resource page for other sources of grant funding for DV shelters and resources for DV survivors.